rickkas7/PublishQueueAsyncRK/README.md

 PublishQueueAsync publishQueue(publishQueueRetainedBuffer, sizeof(publishQueueRetainedBuffer));
 ```

 Note that even when cloud connected, all events are copied to this buffer first (that's what makes it asynchronous), so it must be larger than the largest event you want to send.
+It must be at least 704 bytes, and preferably at least 1024 bytes.

+You can also use a buffer in regular (not retained) memory.

+For other storage methods (FRAM, flash memory, etc. see below).
+The initialization varies, but usage is the same.

 Then, when you want to send, use one of these variants instead of the Particle.publish version: